-Dance Mogul: What age did you discover you had the passion for dance?
+Dance Mogul: What age did you discover you had a passion for dance?

 Kyle Preiser: I started dancing at the age of 4 but I realized my passion for it in my later years.
 Somewhere around 16 or 17 is when I really realized what the art was all about and it became way more than just something I did.
 I know it probably sounds cliche, but I truly live in the art form.
 When I started getting into choreography I found that passion.
 I love dancing but creating something from nothing is what really drives me and keeps me motivated.

-Dance Mogul: What was is like training with Cris Judd?
+Dance Mogul: What was it like training with Cris Judd?